SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 Below you find more information about how to set up the trust relationship between SAP Business ByDesign and Identity Authentication service using SAML 2.0.
 The e-mail address is used to identify the user.
 Therefore, you need to ensure that the same e-mail addresses are entered for users in SAP Business ByDesign and in the Identity Authentication service tenant.

+1. Configure the trust in the SAP Business ByDesign customer system.
     1. On the Identity Authentication service admin UI, download the **IDP SAML metadata file**.
     2. Open the *Tenant Settings* menu item.
 Go to *SAML 2.0 Configuration* and choose *Download Metadata File*.
     3. In SAP Business ByDesign, open the *Application and User Management* work center and navigate to *Common Tasks*.
 Go to *Configure Single Sign-On*.
     4. Go to the *Identity Provider* sheet.
 In the *Trusted Identity Provider* list, choose *New Identity Provider*.
     5. Upload the **IDP SAML metadata file** that you downloaded from the Identity Authentication service tenant.
     6. Enter a suitable name for the IdP as *Alias*.
         > Note: The alias is displayed in the selection screen when you choose an IdP if you configure multiple identity providers in SAP Business ByDesign.
-7. In the list under *Supported Name ID Formats*, add *E-Mail Address* as additional *Name Id Format*.
+    7. In the list under *Supported Name ID Formats*, add *E-Mail Address* as additional *Name ID Format*.
 Use the action *Set to Default* of the *Actions* group to set the e-mail address as default name ID.
     8. Save your changes.
     9. Choose *Activate Single Sign-On*.
     10. Go to the *My System* sheet and choose *SP Metadata* to download the **SAP Business ByDesign Service provider SAML metadata file**.
+2. Configure the Identity Authentication service.
-11. On the Identity Authentication service admin UI, open the *Applications* menu item and create a new application of type *SAP BTP Solution*.
+    1. On the Identity Authentication service admin UI, open the *Applications* menu item and create a new application of type *SAP BTP Solution*.
-	1. Enter the required information such as application display name, home URL, and so on.
+	2. Enter the required information such as application display name, home URL, and so on.
     > Note: The display name appears on the user log-in screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single sign-on principle).
 Choose a meaningful display name from an end-user perspective representing the scope of the Identity Authentication service, for example, `Almika Inc. - User login` or `Almika Inc. - SAP Business ByDesign user authentication`.
 As home URL, you may use the SAP Business ByDesign access URL for single sign-on, for example, `https://myXXXXXX-sso.sapbydesign.com`.
-	2. Open the *SAML 2.0 Configuration* section and upload the **SAP Business ByDesign Service provider SAML metadata file** that you downloaded from SAP Business ByDesign.
+	3. Open the *SAML 2.0 Configuration* section and upload the **SAP Business ByDesign Service provider SAML metadata file** that you downloaded from SAP Business ByDesign.
-	3. Open the *Subject Name identifier* section and select *E-Mail* as basic attribute.
+	4. Open the *Subject Name identifier* section and select *E-Mail* as basic attribute.
-	4. Open the *Default Name ID Format* section and select *E-Mail*.
+	5. Open the *Default Name ID Format* section and select *E-Mail*.
-12. To test the SAP Business ByDesign user authentication with single sign-on, open the single sign-on access URL of SAP Business ByDesign (for example, `https://myXXXXXX-sso.sapbydesign.com`) in an incognito browser window and check if SAP Business ByDesign redirects to the Identity Authentication service log-in screen for user authentication.
+3. To test the SAP Business ByDesign user authentication with single sign-on, open the single sign-on access URL of SAP Business ByDesign (for example, `https://myXXXXXX-sso.sapbydesign.com`) in an incognito browser window and check if SAP Business ByDesign redirects to the Identity Authentication service log-in screen for user authentication.
 Use your e-mail and the Identity Authentication service password.
 If the login to SAP Business ByDesign is processed successfully, you will be logged in with the SAP Business ByDesign user that has the same e-mail address configured as you entered.

 ## Configure SAP Business ByDesign OData Services